Complexlity/multimedia-app/src/writeup.md

 </div>
 ```

-4. Make the search bar a controlled input by giving it the value of the search state (which at the moment is empty (''))
+4. Make the search bar a controlled input by giving it the value of the `search` state (which at the moment is an empty string '')

 ```jsx
 <input type="search" value={search}>